John J. Pershing: Later career

 In September 1919, in recognition of his distinguished service during World War I, the U.S. Congress authorized the President to promote Pershing to General of the Armies of the United States, the highest rank possible for any member of the United States armed forces, which was created especially for him.

 In 1976, Congress authorized President Gerald Ford to posthumously promote George Washington to this rank as part of the United States Bicentennial; Washington previously held the rank of General in the Continental Army, and wore a three-star insignia; his posthumous appointment to General of the Armies rank and the specific wording of the authorizing statute, Public Law 94-479, of October 1976, ensured that Washington would always be considered the U.S. Army's highest-ranking officer.
-Pershing was authorized to create his insignia for the new rank and chose to continue wearing four stars for the rest of his career.
+Pershing was authorized to create his insignia for the new rank and chose to continue wearing four silver stars for the rest of his career.

-In 1919, Pershing created the Military Order of the World War as an officer's fraternity for veterans of the First World War, modeled after the Military Order of Foreign Wars.
-Both organizations still exist today and welcome new officer members to their ranks.
-Pershing himself would join the MOFW in 1924.

 There was a movement to draft Pershing as a candidate for president in 1920; he refused to campaign, but indicated that he "wouldn't decline to serve" if the people wanted him.
 Though Pershing was a Republican, many of his party's leaders considered him too closely tied to the policies of the Democratic Party's President Woodrow Wilson.
 Another general, Leonard Wood, was the early Republican front runner, but the nomination went to Senator Warren G. Harding of Ohio, who went on to win the general election.

 In 1921, Pershing became Chief of Staff of the United States Army, serving for three years.
 He created the Pershing Map, a proposed national network of military and civilian highways.
 The Interstate Highway System instituted in 1956 bears considerable resemblance to the Pershing map.
 On his 64th birthday, September 13, 1924, Pershing retired from active military service.
 (Army regulations from the late 1860s to the early 1940s required officers to retire on their 64th birthday.)

 On November 1, 1921, Pershing was in Kansas City to take part in the groundbreaking ceremony for the Liberty Memorial that was being constructed there, (now known as the National World War I Museum and Memorial).
 Also present that day were Lieutenant General Baron Jacques of the Belgian Army, Admiral of the Fleet David Beatty of the British Royal Navy, Marshal Ferdinand Foch of the French Army, and General Armando Diaz of the Royal Italian Army.
 One of the main speakers was Vice President Calvin Coolidge.
 In 1935, bas-reliefs of Pershing, Jacques, Foch and Diaz by sculptor Walker Hancock were added to the memorial.
 Pershing also laid the cornerstone of the World War Memorial in Indianapolis on July 4, 1927.